 - Caribbean : Antigua and Barbuda, Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Jamaica, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago.
 Overseas Territories: Anguilla, Bermuda, British Virgin Islands, Cayman Islands, Montserrat, Turks and Caicos Islands.

 - Pacific: Australia, Fiji, Kiribati, Nauru, New Zealand, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu, Vanuatu.
 Overseas Territory: Pitcairn.

-How to Apply: Before you enter your story, do make sure you read the eligibility and entry guidelines.
+How to Apply for the Commonwealth Short Story Prize: Before you enter your story, do make sure you read the eligibility and entry guidelines.
 Then apply here